 I love wandering in the pulpier lanes of literature now and then.
 When I came across The Moving Shadow, an anthology of Bengali Pulp Fiction by Arunava Sinha a few months ago, it sparked my interest in horror stories.
 I followed it with Indigo, a collection of tales by the maestro Satyajit Ray (also available in Marathi).
 I was looking for something in a similar vein when I came across Darkness by Ratnakar Matkari.

 All the stories in the collection are short and crisp.
-They are plot centric and almost always with a sting in their tail.
+They are plot-centric and almost always with a sting in their tail.
 The reader is often lulled into a sense of complacency as she reads, sure that she knows what is going to happen.
-But the end attempts to turns the story – and the reader’s expectations – on its head (sometimes successfully, other times not so much) and deliver a sense of pleasure with this twist.
+But the end attempts to turn the story – and the reader’s expectations – on its head (sometimes successfully, other times not so much) and deliver a sense of pleasure with this twist.

 The book cover design befits the genre, though not necessarily all the stories.

 However, like many anthologies, Darkness is also marred by its unevenness.
-Neither are all the stories equally spooky nor the twists always unpredictable.
+Neither are all the stories equally spooky nor are the twists always unpredictable.
 One of the motifs that Matkari repeatedly uses in these horror stories is that of the ‘dream’.
 It has been used in the titular story Darkness, in The Swing and in Between Strangers.
-Unfortunately, none of the these achieve what the thrill level of the others.
+Unfortunately, none of these achieves the thrill level of the others.

 All in all, though, Darkness is one of those anthologies that should be read if you are a fan of the genre.
 The stories which stood out for me were Birthday, By the Clock, Monsoon Guest, Vampire, and The Man on the Bridge.